Colombia is a bright and colourful melting pot of emotion and expression, and anyone who visits will surely experience this national vibrancy.

-Still find nothing unusual with that?… then you have nationalism coursing through your veins my friend…I’m afraid there is nothing we can do for you.
+Still find nothing unusual with that?… then you have the scourge of nationalism coursing through your veins my friend…I’m afraid there is nothing we can do for you.

 Every shop seems to have more employees than customers.
 The hypermarkets and department stores are the worst offenders.
-Three of four staff lurking on every aisle, like gangs of yobs on street corners.
-Watching your every move, and causing general anti-social behaviour.
-They also assist you with your shopping decisions if required, which is useful if you are indecisive or have arrived at the supermarket with no clear plan on what you want to buy.
+Three or four staff lurking on every aisle, like gangs of yobs on street corners.
+They watch your every move, and cause general anti-social behaviour.

-They also set up small stands at the end of the aisle to offer free food samples.
+The sporadically set up small encampments at the end of the shelving aisle to offer free food samples.
 This is very useful for keeping a toddler quiet during a shopping trip.

 But the worst ones are the shop stalkers.
-Once they have locked onto you, it doesn’t matter how many times you decline their offers of help with a polite ‘gracias’…they will follow you until you leave that shop.
+Once they have you locked-on , it doesn’t matter how many times you decline their offers of help with a polite ‘gracias’, they will follow you until you leave that shop.
 Offering advice on products, showing you new products you have no interest in, making shop related small talk, and being a general nuisance.

 As an added observation on shop assisting as we are on the subject.
 Grocery bag packers.
 I have no issue with bag packers parse.
 Its when there is a busy period and a shortage of bag packers.
 Then the cashier will just fire the groceries down the belt until a grocery mountain has been created.
 By which time (if no bag packer has arrived) he/she will then bag all the items causing a queue tail back.
 This is not really unique to Colombia though, I lived in the Netherlands for two years, and the Dutch also like to stand and watch their groceries pack themselves.

-All-in-all, I like all these socialist supermarkets and stores employing a lot more people than they probably need.
+All-in-all, I appreciate all these socialist supermarkets and stores, employing a lot more people than they probably need.
 Its good for the communities, and the people.
 So I will tolerate the shop stalkers, and loitering assistants for the good of the people.
 Viva Colombia!